aareshfb/Network_inference_using_discrete_penalty/Experiments/BoolODE_experiments/65_genes/README.md

 ## Notes

 - Detailed implementation and usage instructions are provided in `Code_L0/README.md` (ELEM-0).
+Additionally, this file provides a representative example of the directory structure and scripts.
 - The same workflow and directory structure apply to the other methods (`Code_L1/`, `FASJEM/`, `FGL/`, `GGL/`, `GRNBoost2/`, `SILGGM/`, `jointGHS/`) unless otherwise noted.